-Can the residents get mail while living on campus?
+Can I receive mail while living on campus?

 Yes, each student is assigned a mailbox when they are assigned their room.
 The information will be shared with you at your check-in time.

-What is the mailing address for the students?
+What is the mailing address I will use to receive mail?

 8470 N Overfield Road